+When you are done typing your message, press QUICK COMMS again to send the message.
 By default the message will be broadcast to all ships nearby.

-Messages can be sent to different places: LOCAL broadcast to all nearby vessels, DIRECT broadcast to targeted vessel, DIRECT broadcast to the Commander that last sent you a message and WING broadcast to all Commanders in your wing.
+You can use CYCLE COMMS to change who the message will be sent to: LOCAL broadcast to all nearby vessels, DIRECT broadcast to targeted vessel, DIRECT broadcast to the Commander that last sent you a message and WING broadcast to all Commanders in your wing.

-You can begin your message with shortcuts to change the delivery mode:
+You can also begin your message with shortcuts:

-- /L forces the message to be a local broadcast - /T forces the message to be sent to the vessel you have targeted - /R forces the message to be sent to the Commander that you last received a message from - /W forces the message to be sent to all of your wingmen - /help summons information of available shortcuts
+- /L forces the message to be a local broadcast - T forces the message to be sent to the vessel you have targeted - /R forces the message to be sent to the Commander that you last received a message from - /W forces the message to be sent to all of your wingmen - /help summons information of available shortcuts